 The main rule that everyone must abide by, and for which we have a zero-tolerance policy, is no discrimination, aggression, abuse or violence.

 TLC Rehab centre is a 10-bed facility, with 6 single occupancy, and 2 double occupancy rooms, all with en-suite bathroom facilities.
 Our centre is immaculately clean and decorated to a high standard by an interior designer.
 All bedding and towels are laundered twice weekly, and there is a free laundry service for our clients use should they wish to wash their clothes.
-We have an on-site Chef, cooking and preparing three nutritious meals a deal, complemented by healthy snacks available throughout.
+We have an on-site (Italian!)
+Chef, cooking and preparing nutritious meals, complemented by healthy snacks available throughout.

 In the summer months, we use our amazing garden to facilitate outdoor yoga and exercise classes, and the whole team go for a daily walk to Friary Park at the end of the road.